-During a two-year period, 120 seniors in the UK and Italy aged 65 and above were given specially designed computer training and were compared against a control group that did not receive any.
-Among those that used these tools, the mental and physical capacity improved as opposed to a steady decline experienced in the control group.
+During a two-year period, 120 seniors in the UK and Italy aged 65 and above were given specially designed computer training.
+They were compared against a control group that did not receive any training.
+Among those that used these tools, the mental and physical capacity improved.
+This compared favorably to a steady decline experienced in the control group.

 Hypotheses as to why this occurred include: “Human beings are social animals,” as stated by Thomas Morton who led the study out of the University of Exeter’s psychology department.
 It is amazing how satisfying our basic social needs can have synergistic effects on our overall health.
-One woman reported feeling “invigorated” rather than “slipping into a slower pace” and caring more about her appearance and losing weight.
-Three-quarters of the test group with computer training found email and Skype useful, but fewer than half liked Facebook as much.
+One woman reported feeling “invigorated” rather than “slipping into a slower pace”.
+She even stated she cared more about her appearance and losing weight.
+Three-quarters of the test group with computer training found email and Skype useful.
+However, fewer than half liked Facebook as much.

 The Office for National Statistics in the UK reports that the elderly over 65 have increased their internet use from 9% in 2006 to an astounding 37% in 2013.
-With the elderly population in Europe set to grow from 17% to 30% by 2060, pairing their well-being with this ever growing usage of technology can have dramatic effects on their quality of life.
+Keep in mind that the elderly population in Europe is set to grow from 17% to 30% by 2060.
+Pairing their well-being with this ever growing usage of technology can have dramatic effects on their quality of life.

 Emphasis on Educational Uses